+Diabetes is a chronic disease that arises when the pancreas does not produce enough insulin or the body cannot effectively use its insulin.
 Insulin is a hormone that regulates blood sugar.
-Elevated blood sugar or hypoglycemia is a common effect of uncontrolled diabetes that, over time, leads to serious damage to many of the body’s systems, like the heart, eyes, kidneys, and nerves.
+Elevated blood sugar or hypoglycemia is a common effect of uncontrolled diabetes.
+Over time, this damages many body systems, like the heart, eyes, kidneys, and nerves.

 In this article, we will find out the symptoms, causes and different types of diabetes.

 To understand diabetes, we must understand insulin first.
 Insulin is a hormone made in your pancreas that helps your body turn glucose into energy.
 Glucose is a sugar found in carbohydrates (the sugars, starches and fibres found in fruits, grains, vegetables and milk products).
 After we eat a meal containing carbohydrates, our digestive tract breaks down the carbohydrates into glucose.
 As a result, our blood glucose levels rise, leading a person’s pancreas to release insulin so the sugar can be stored as energy for later use.
 This process results in reduced blood sugar levels, but without that pancreatic ability, as a person with diabetes, your blood sugar levels may rise dangerously high or drop too low.

 Diabetes appears when your body doesn’t use insulin properly or doesn’t make enough insulin.
 If your body doesn’t make insulin or doesn’t make enough, you are eventually diagnosed with type 1 diabetes.
 On the other hand, if your body doesn’t use insulin properly, you have type 2 diabetes.